HITECHCRIME/HC_SG127_Ghosts/README.md

 ```
 I knew I can't relate yooo skra aye
 try to shut it out
-stuck it up at the fucking rasta (hide it ayayayayaya)
+stuck it up at the fucking rasta (hide it ayayayayaya, stuck it up)
 fucking rasta aye
 fucking afta right (all/lead the way)

 focal point of all the dissing
 ol fuck it up
-to fuck it up
+to look it up

 fucking rasta
+fucking 'nother rasta ey ya

 don't listen x x x